TylrPopcorn/Hero-Page-2/README.md

 `Creating simple hero pages with BootStrap HTML`

 This project showcases a beautifully designed and fully responsive landing page, combining creativity and functionality.
-The layout was first conceptualized in **Figma** and then meticulously implemented using **Bootstrap5** for a clean, maintainable, and mobile-friendly HTML.
+The layout was first conceptualized in **Figma** and then meticulously implemented using **Bootstrap5** for a clean, maintainable, and mobile-friendly layout design.

 This landing page includes: